-Since 2010 Google has been hinting about the importance of page speed.
-Now it’s official since July 2018, Google started using mobile page speed as a ranking grade in their mobile search results.
+For well over 10 years Google has been screaming about the importance of page speed.
+Since July 2018, it has become official , Google started using mobile page speed as a ranking grade in their mobile search results.
 Since 60%+ of all website inter-action is now occurring with some type of mobile device it would be wise to pay attention to your mobile page speed.

 Is Your Site On A Solid Foundation?
 Pro-Theme vs Free Theme: Before digging into improving your page speed make sure that you are using a professionally developed and supported Word Press theme.
 While the allure of using a free or inexpensive theme may speak to you, because of budget restraints or the why should I pay when I can get it for FREE?
 This mindset comes in line with general startup suggestions that recommend that people wanting to get started with a new blog or web site should keep all expenses low.
 Definitely, this advice makes sense, but it does not actually reflect tactical long-term thinking.
 Truth be told that those free or inexpensive themes will cost you greatly in the long run.